EDITORIAL | Police minister’s language is reckless in a week when so many were victims of crime

 01 October 2024 - 21:16

-Comments by police minister Senzo Mchunu at the weekend that communities should not put all their faith in law enforcement authorities to fight crime as they are not “izangomas (traditional healers)”, is both hostile and in stark contrast to the very role of police in society...
+Comments by police minister Senzo Mchunu at the weekend that communities should not put all their faith in law enforcement authorities to fight crime as they are not “izangoma [traditional healers]”, is both hostile and in stark contrast to the very role of police in society...

 There’s never been a more important time to support independent media.